Search

 Follow these guidelines when handling objects:

-• Carry out any risk assessments and carefully secure, or remove and pack separately, any part that might detach or swing open during movement.
+• Make sure risk assessments have been carried out.
+Carefully secure, or remove and pack separately, any part that might detach or swing open during movement.

-• Consider if the object has potentially hazardous material, and use appropriate Personal Protective Equipment (PPE), such as face masks, gloves, or spill kits.
-Label item hazards for future users.
+• Consider any potentially hazardous material, and use appropriate personal protective equipment (PPE), such as face masks, gloves, or spill kits.
+Label items appropriately for future users.

-• Ensure all relevant staff are familiar with handling procedures.
-Identify training gaps, or specialist equipment needed and confirm risk assessment method statements (RAMS) have been completed, especially if working at height.
+• Make sure all relevant staff are familiar with handling procedures.
+Identify training gaps or specialist equipment needed, and confirm risk assessment method statements (RAMS) have been completed, especially if working at height.

-• Make sure all equipment has been checked before use and users are qualified (if using specialist equipment), knowledgeable and physically able to be able to move the collection item.
+• Make sure all equipment has been checked before use, and that users are qualified, knowledgeable, and physically able to move the collection item.

-• Create storage and work environments that are right for object handling, such as clear routes and workspaces, and adequate lighting.
+• Create storage and work environments that suit object handling, with clear routes, workspaces, and adequate lighting.

-• Create a photographic record and document any move, labelling any collection parts if they are detached for the move. e.g. clocks weights or drawers from furniture.
+• Photograph and document any move.
+Label collection parts if they are detached or separated for the move, for example clock weights or drawers from furniture.

-• Plan how the public will engage with the collection during moves.
-Use measures such as signage, barriers, or protective screens.
+• Develop a plan for how the public will engage with the collection during moves, including signage, barriers, or a protective screen.
 Begin security procedures as soon as movement starts.

 Packing and unpacking

-Effective, thought out packing can protect collections during storage or moves.
-Several people may be involved in the packing and unpacking of any one item, so it’s important everyone is aware of the correct appropriate procedures and packing materials are inert and clean.
+Effective, considered packing protects collections during storage or moves.
+Several people may be involved in packing and unpacking any one item, so make sure everyone knows the correct procedures, and that packing materials are inert and clean.

-Here’s some tips to avoid damaging objects during these processes:
+Tips to avoid damaging objects during packing and unpacking:

 • Pack items according to purpose or destination.
-Objects may need less padding in storage than they do in transport.
-Some materials may not be suitable for long term storage.
-See Introduction to storage and display materials for more guidance.
+Objects may need less padding in storage than in transport, and some materials are not suitable for long-term storage.
+The introduction to storage and display materials has more guidance.

-• Cushion and support objects with padding and layers.
-Wrapping is not always necessary.
+• Cushion, pad, and layer objects for support.
+You do not always need to wrap them.
 A single layer of tissue can act as a dust barrier over packed items in a box.

-• Don’t overuse tape (masking or parcel tape).
-It can stick to objects and reduce the reuse of packing materials.
+• Do not overuse masking or parcel tape, as it can stick to objects and limit the reuse of packing materials.

-• Include labels with accession numbers.
-Add clear unpacking instructions.
-Note any hazards or fragile areas.
+• Include labels with accession numbers and written unpacking instructions, noting any hazards or fragile areas.

-• Label or bag small parts.
-You can also tie them to items with cotton tape to prevent loss.
+• Label or bag small parts, or tie them to items with cotton tape, to prevent pieces being lost.

-• Don’t pack material together if they may cause infestation or chemical/biological damage to other collection items.
-For example, avoid packing silver with velvet.
+Do not pack materials together if they could cause infestation or chemical or biological damage to other items, for example silver with velvet.
 Follow quarantine procedures.
-See Introduction to pest management for further guidance.
+The introduction to pest management has further guidance.

 Security and emergency preparedness

-Museums have a duty of care to protect their collections and ensure the safety of staff and visitors.
-Robust procedures and security measures should be in place.
-Staff should be aware of them and trained to follow them.
+Museums have a duty of care to protect their collections and keep staff and visitors safe.
+Put robust procedures and security measures in place, and make sure staff are aware of them and trained to follow them.

-Emergency plans for collections care should align with your institution’s health and safety procedures.
-You should test and review them regularly.
-Ensure this is part of inductions for new staff and volunteers.
-This keeps plans current and effective.
+Develop an emergency plan for collections care alongside your institution’s health and safety procedures.
+Test and review it regularly, and induct new staff and volunteers so plans stay current and effective.

 Access and use of collections

-Providing access to collections can break down barriers and support engagement.
-However, it requires careful consideration as handling and use can affect the condition of items.
-Access and use should be managed through a clear policy.
-This should cover research, display, and loans.
-It should also align with your collections care procedures and related policies.
+Access to collections can break down barriers and support engagement, but it needs careful consideration because handling and use affect the condition of items.
+Manage access through a clear policy covering research, display, and loans, and make sure it is compatible with your collections care procedures and related policies.

 Depending on your users and the types of collections you hold, access may include:

-• Items on open display or on loan, including touring or permanent exhibitions
+• Items on open display or on loan, in touring or permanent exhibitions

 • Collections in reading rooms or publicly accessible storage areas